Concrete Slab Leak Repair

 Serving Portland OR | Beaverton OR | Clackamas OR | Vancouver WA

-If your property has a concrete slab foundation, your plumbing pipes are placed a little differently than those of a building with a basement–your pipes run underneath the concrete slab foundation!
+A slab leak is a term used to describe a water leak beneath the concrete foundation of your home.
+When you have a concrete slab foundation, your plumbing pipes are placed a little differently than those of a building with a basement.
+They run below the concrete.

 Need Help with Concrete Slab Leak Repair?